chlizhu/RSML-GCN/README.md

   ![image]((https://github.com/chlizhu/RSML-GCN/blob/main/images/fig.png))
 # Description
   "data" contains the benchmark dataset used in RSML-GCN.
-  "data_helpers.py" processes training data and test data.
+  "data_helpers.py" is used to processes training data and test data.
   "SML_GCN.py" is the function of symmetric metric learning algorithm.
   "gcn_model.py" is the function of GCN algorithm.
 # Environment Requirement